mhwlng/streamdeck-elite/README.md

 So, there is only one image and there is no game state feedback for these buttons.
 The differences with the 'Hotkey' buttons are, that it gets the keyboard binding from the game and doesn't repeat the key when the streamdeck button is held.

+A sound can be played when pressing a static button.

 There is also a 'Repeating Static Button' type.
-This button is used only for keys, that need to be held for a while.
+This button is used only for keys, that need to be held down.
 So, when the stream deck button is pushed, the 'key down' event is sent to the keyboard and only after the stream deck button is released, the 'key up' event is sent to the keyboard.
 The streamdeck 'hotkey' button also has this behaviour.